 I want to apologize to all the women that are suffering from hair loss.
 Among the medical community, not much has been done in relation to hair loss in women.
 There are a ton of articles and treatments for men.
 But I had a hard time finding good research on hair loss among women.
 Perhaps the medical community focuses on men because the market is bigger.
 However, I firmly believe that hair loss in women is much more devastating for a female than it is for a male.
 The worst-case scenario for a man with severe hair loss would be to shave his head.
 I think most women would agree that shaving your hair to hide your hair loss is the last thing any woman wants to do.
 Let my experience and trial of products work for you.
 I have researched hundreds of products and the ones I sell I consider to be the best of the best.
 I have also researched and created a breakthrough product called 4hairlossWomen, which I consider to be the best of all the best, better than any other topical solution I sell.
 Ladies, my heart goes out to you and I hope this page, dedicated to you, will help because my heart is in it.

-Women comprise of 40% of those losing their hair in America.
+Women comprise of 40% of those losing their hair in America, which equates to about 21 million women.
 This statistic is much higher than I expected.
 Like men, there are many illnesses and diseases that can cause hair loss in women.
 Because of that, it is recommended to see your doctor so they can rule out different illnesses that could be causing your hair loss.
 There are numerous illnesses that can have hair loss as a symptom, but the most common in females are: